shashankkumar/CodeRunner/docs/DEVELOPERS.md

 Documentation for Developers
 ====================================

-Commands used for excecuting the programs in different languages
+Commands used for executing the programs in different languages
 ===

 For C++ :